 *Please note that I no longer brag about reductions to .149 BAC in OWI/PAC 1st cases, which allows the driver to avoid the Ignition Interlock Device ("IID"), even where the BAC was quite high.
 My success in that regard is common, and it would be too repetitive to list them.
 The year listed with the cases below refers to the disposition date, not charging date.

 State of Wisconsin v.
-P.M.Y., 2019 (La Crosse County Circuit Court): This may one of my favorite OWI defense victories of all time.
+P.M.Y., 2019 (La Crosse County Circuit Court): This may be my favorite OWI defense victory of all time, short of a jury acquittal.
 An army veteran with a lifetime of service was charged with OWI 3rd, PAC 3rd, and Test Refusal.
 I was able to get all the charges dismissed, including the Test Refusal, which is VERY difficult to do.
 While I fought this one out, the client was able to recover from serious health issues without setting foot in court.

 I discovered the critical flaw in the case while reviewing the video of the traffic stop.
 The client was stopped supposedly for having a defective high-mounted stop lamp.
 Problem was, there was NO stop lamp at all.
 Yes, he was literally stopped for NO reason.
 He was then pushed into field testing and asked to do a blood test.
 He refused, because he believed his rights were being violated (In fact, they were.).
 The police got a warrant and forced him to the do the blood test.